 This checklist is based on the following assumptions:

-UV-C lamps are common in the hood and reduce grease and odour through a mechanism known as photolysis.
+UV-C lamps are provided in the hood plenum to reduce grease and odour through a mechanism known as photolysis.
 They also generate ozone which will oxidise some of the contaminants.
-UV-C lamps should be seen as a load reduction mechanism only as the power of the photolysis and oxidation alone is not enough to reduce the exhaust to a compliant level.
-Ensure that you ask the manufacturer for the efficiency as a function of particle size to enable simple comparisons with other technologies.
+UV-C lamps are a load reduction mechanism only, as the power of the photolysis and oxidation alone may not be enough to reduce the exhaust to a compliant level.

-A high efficiency hood filter is crucial to significantly reducing particle load.
-Ensure that you ask the manufacturer for the efficiency as a function of particle size to enable simple comparisons between products.
+A high efficiency hood filter can assist with significantly reducing particle load.
+Ensure that you ask the manufacturer for the efficiency as a function of particle size for the grease filter cassettes to enable simple comparisons between products.

 Unlike AS1530.1 which simply tests the material of the filter for combustibility, the UL1046 test determines the abilities of hood filters to “Limit the projection of flames downstream when subjected to flames on the upstream face, after having been loaded with grease in a manner representative of cooking that produces a grease-rich exhaust”.
 This is a critical component of a fire safe kitchen when flames (gas or solid fuel) are present in the cooking process.

+It is important to consider both AS/NZS1668.1 and AS1668.2 in kitchen exhaust design.
 AS1668.1 is part of the NCC (2016), and fire related insurance claims may become void if this clause is not complied with.
 The typical honeycomb style filter may not comply with UL1046.
 Please check with your filter manufacturer.

 Typically to achieve a sufficient amount of particulate removal, a minimum efficiency of 95% at 0.3μm is desired.
-The reason 0.3μm is chosen as a measurement point is the fact that it is the hardest particle size to catch, and every other particle size will have a greater efficiency for the same system.
+The reason 0.3μm is chosen as a measurement point is the fact that it is typically the hardest particle size to catch, and every other particle size will have a greater efficiency for the same system.